jobapp/Med263-Group4/README.md

 import numpy as np

 ```
-If the above import commands do not result in an error, then your installs were successful.
+If the above import statements do not result in an error, then your installs were successful.
 This was also the first piece of code needed for the tutorial.

 ## Data:
 Data for this tutorial comes from the Breast Cancer (BRCA) Cohort of [The Cancer Genome Atlas](https://portal.gdc.cancer.gov/projects/TCGA-BRCA).